Everyone needs fun and friendship. Help us make it happen for older people at Time & Talents.

 The role needs someone creative, energetic, passionate, but importantly, also highly organised.
 You must be as comfortable making sure a minibus schedule is up to date, as you are delivering craft activities or quizzes, or as comfortable hosting NHS professionals delivering advice on cancer screening, as you would be helping run an escorted visit to a local farm.
 You need to have lots of ideas, and be highly ambitious but also be able to make your ideas happen.

 We’re based in the tranquil oasis of a beautiful heritage building (an old mortuary – nicer than it sounds!) surrounded by mature gardens in Rotherhithe, South East London.
 You’ll be surrounded by a team who is just as energetic and passionate as you are, with a lively sense of humour, and a huge amount of experience to learn from.
 We also consume more cake and biscuits per capita than any other voluntary sector organisation in the UK – FACT.

 You’ll have the chance to make a big contribution to an organisation which has doubled its reach and impact over the last 2 years, and will be joining us at an exciting time, when we’re poised to expand our offer and make a bigger difference than ever.

 Sound interesting?
 Great!
 To apply, please

-Salary: £25-27k per annum, plus up to 5% matched employer pension contribution.
+Salary: £25-27k per annum based on experience, plus 5% matched employer pension contribution.